-• 2x3” cards with evocative phrases or facts that dangled from paths all over the island, allowing walkers to encounter history unexpectedly and process it privately
+• 2×3” cards with evocative phrases or facts that dangled from paths all over the island, allowing wanderers to encounter history unexpectedly and process it privately

-• A small sculpture naming historical residents of Bumpkin whose history has not been recorded
+• small sculpture naming historical residents of Bumpkin whose history has not been recorded

-In addition to receiving information, visitors took part in shaping the archive by contributing their own knowledge of Bumpkin through writing, sound recording, and data collection.
-They also asked questions, joined the society, argued, got bored, got interested, wrote, told stories, speculated, and spent leisurely periods reading and looking at the archive’s materials.
+In addition to receiving information, visitors contributed their own knowledge of Bumpkin through writing and sound recording.
+Visitors to BIHS also asked questions, joined the society, argued, got bored, got interested, wrote, told stories, speculated, and spent leisurely periods reading and looking at the archive’s materials.